DC Universe Online: Gameplay

 The player creates a new, original character who interacts with the iconic heroes and villains of DC Comics.
-Players choose their character's faction (Hero or Villain), gender (male or female), body type (short, medium, tall, spry, athletic, large), personality (comical, flirty, powerful, primal, serious), movement mode (flight, acrobatics, speed or skimming), weapon, and power (fire, ice, gadgets, mental, nature, sorcery, earth, light, electricity, rage, quantum, celestial, munitions, atomic, water).
+Players choose their character's morality (Hero or Villain), mentor (Batman, Joker, Superman, Lex Luthor, Wonder Woman, or Circe) gender (male or female), body type (short, medium, tall, spry, athletic, large), personality (comical, flirty, powerful, primal, serious), movement mode (flight, acrobatics, speed or skimming), weapon, and power (fire, ice, gadgets, mental, nature, sorcery, earth, light, electricity, rage, quantum, celestial, munitions, atomic, water).
 Numerous hair, skin, and costume types are available, and up to 4 colors can be applied to the color scheme palette.
 Pre-built templates, inspired by some key DC characters, are available to expedite the character creation process.

-When the player's character is named, they are thrown into the world of DC Universe Online, with the first experience having to fight their way out of a Brainiac spaceship.
-The tutorial teaches basic movement and abilities, counter mechanics, and using power and skill points.
+When the player's character is created, they are thrown into the world of DC Universe Online, with the first experience having to fight their way out of a Brainiac spaceship.
+The tutorial teaches basic movement and abilities, combat, counter mechanics, and using power and skill points.
+After escaping, the player is transported to Gotham or Metropolis and tasked with missions that often involve defeating enemies, retrieving collectibles, and defending NPCs.
 Eventually, the player's character is made an official member of the Justice League (heroes) or The Society (villains), where they continue on their missions to increase their level and skill in various content.
 Daybreak Game Company is working to make DC Universe Online more interactive than standard MMO games, while trying to keep their key elements which include a leveling system, raid instances, endgame progression and inventories.
 The world is mainly a shared, public space.
 The public space features dynamically generated content designed for both hero and villain player characters to progress and fight alongside and against a multitude of iconic DC Comics characters, moving forward with stories, many of which come from the pages of DC's own comic books.

 DC Universe Online has been actively updating through Game Updates (GU) and Hotfixes.
 Aside from bug fixes, several Game Updates involve Seasonal Events which provide special feats, styles, base items, overworld missions and instances exclusive to the time frame for which it runs, usually a month.
 There are three Events that tend to cycle throughout the year: Survival Mode, Legends PvE, and Stabilizer Fragment Instances.
 DC Universe Online offers downloadable content (DLC) called Episodes, which expand the game universe with new, more difficult missions to progress that provide new stories or continuations of existing stories, new costume styles, and new equipment.